amitmse/in_Python_/Neural Network/README.md

 	Momentum term:
 		It represents inertia.
 Large values of momentum term will influence the adjustment in the current weight to move in same direction as previous adjustment.
-Easily get stuck in a local minima and the algorithm may think you reach the global minima leading to sub-optimal results.
+Easily get stuck in a local minima and the algorithm may think to reach global minima leading to sub-optimal results.
 Use a momentum term in the objective function that increases the size of the steps taken towards the minimum by trying to jump from a local minima.
 If the momentum term is large then the learning rate should be kept smaller.
 A large value of momentum also means that the convergence will happen fast.
 But if both the momentum and learning rate